Eshuredd/Zorvyn-Assignment/backend/README.md

 SQLite is fine for local dev and awkward for serious concurrency or big reporting.
 JWT in a header is simple; no cookie CSRF discussion.
 Trends fetch rows and aggregate in application code—works until the dataset gets huge, then you’d lean on SQL or pre-aggregates.
 Every authenticated request loads the user from the DB so deactivated accounts lose access immediately; that’s an extra query each time.

-Stuff that didn’t get built: refresh tokens, password flows, audit trail, Supertest E2E, generated OpenAPI, rate limiting, structured logging, Postgres for a real deploy.
+Stuff that didn’t get built: refresh tokens, password flows, audit trail, Supertest E2E, auto-generated OpenAPI from Zod (spec is hand-written), rate limiting, structured logging, Postgres for a real deploy.